championballer/odin/README.md

 # odin
 A repository for independent code written, notes, resources and related documents for fun or experiments.

+The best website to get a link for resources to get better at CS : https://teachyourselfcs.com/

 ## Important Tutorials/References

 | Title | Description | Link |